hikmet-qedirov/Mol/README.md

 The android app lets you:
 - Completely ad-free.
 - You can change your note background easily.
-- Take note: just add title and content. voala
+- Take note: just add title and content.
+Voila!
 - You can get notes with Bluetooth and share with your friends (soon).

 ## Screenshots